dark logo watermark

 It is your responsibility stay up to date on the latest visa and entry requirements for your destination.
 Please use the CIBT entry tracker on our website as a guideline or visit the relevant immigration webpage for more information regarding this.

-What about vaccinations in Botswana & Zimbabwe?
+Do I need vaccinations to visit Botswana & Zimbabwe?

 For the most up-to-date recommendations please check with your doctor or travel clinic, and always go with their recommendations, as these can often change.
 We strongly recommend that you see a doctor, preferably one with experience in travel medicine, at least 8 weeks before your trip starts to discuss appropriate vaccinations.